 Let us discuss each type of sanders in detail.

-When you need to finish wooden surfaces and the work is in a confined space, you need a ¼ sheet sander.
-These are compact and thus reach limited areas easily.
+When you need to finish wooden surfaces and the work is in a confined space, you need a 1/4 sheet sander or perhaps detailing sander.
+These are compact and thus easily reach limited areas.
 This is the reason they are also known as ‘Palm Sanders’ as they are small and can be handled with one hand.
-When worn off, the sanding sheet of this tool can be replaced.
-For palm sanders, you will need 140 x115 mm size replacement sheet.

 These are the most commonly used sanders.
 Usually, fit to do any type of sanding job, these tools are popular in domestic as well as commercial setups.
 They are fairly small and can be easily handled while sanding.
 You will need a 93 x 230 mm replacement sheet to use with this tool.